kuwv/python-microservices/README.md

 ## Description
 This is intended to be a reference architecture to demonstrate various IAM implementations with Python.
-It is intended to be automated with Ansible.

 ## Features
 - [x] KeyCloak, Kong, and Mock endpoint